Giasod/geo_app/README.md

 `FactoryBot`, `rubocop` for linter and `active_model_serializers` for serialization.

-This was not mentioned in the task, but I thought that it's vital for the application's correct work, so I made the `WellKnownText` parameter mandatory.
+This was not mentioned in the task, but I thought that it's vital for the application's correct work, so I made the `WellKnownText` for Ticket and `CompanyName` for Excavator mandatory.

 On the frontend side of things I used `bootstrap` for css and `leaflet` for the map.